I have been asked about how to wake up early every morning.

 Genuinely care about making the change

-We are in effect attempting to adjust – and for many, radically alter — our circadian rhythm and sleeping pattern.
-So our psychology has to be in sync with our physiology.
+What you are doing is in effect attempting to adjust (and for many, radically alter) your circadian rhythm and sleeping pattern.
+So it is crucial to make sure your psychology is in sync with your physiology.

-Notice any conflicts you have regarding sleeping habits, especially if you are in your early 20s.
-At that age, our motivation to wake up early often conflicts with our night addictions (mine was computer gaming, what’s yours?).
+Notice any conflicts you have regarding your sleeping habits.
+For example, our motivation to wake up early often conflicts with our night addictions (mine was computer gaming, what’s yours?).

-Help your mind recognize how great your life is going to be, just by changing this one single routine.
+Help your mind recognise how great your life is going to be, just by changing this one single routine.

 You may have come across articles where scientists say you need 7 to 9 hours of sleep.

 For our purpose, please ignore them.
 Because we scientists do this messy thing called inductive generalisation.
-We don’t actually know how much sleep YOU (the person reading this) really need.
+We may have an idea how much sleep the general population typically require, but we don’t know how much sleep you (the person reading this) need.

 Find your own optimum recovery time.